Xinjie-Q/Distributed-DVC/README.md

-# Distributed-DVC
-Low-complexity Deep Video Compression with A Distributed Coding Architecture
+# Low-complexity Deep Video Compression with A Distributed Coding Architecture
+Xinjie Zhang, Jiawei Shao, Jun Zhang

+To appear at ICME'23.

+**Work In Progress, Code and Paper Coming Soon**